Click on an article below or use CTRL + F to find a specific word or phrase.

 14.3 Upon request to the President, a bargaining unit employee shall be granted up to two (2) days leave of absence with pay for each death in the immediate family.
 Upon request to the President, the bargaining unit employee shall be granted three (3) consecutive days leave of absence with pay if the death in the immediate family requires that a bargaining unit employee travel over five hundred (500) miles from their home.
 A bargaining unit employee shall give notice of the need for bereavement leave as soon as possible.
 The employee may be required to provide written substantiation for the request, including the name and relationship of the deceased immediate family member, upon the employee’s return to work.
-Bereavement Leave may only be taken on those days the employee was previously scheduled to work and must be taken at the time of the death or funeral.
+Bereavement Leave may only be taken on those days the employee was previously scheduled to work and must be taken within three (3) months of the death or at the time of the funeral.

 14.5 ”Immediate Family” as used in this Article shall mean:

 a. the employee’s spouse or registered domestic partner;